mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 Consequently, the binning and grouping worked fine.

-If you want to access all value pairs at a given group, it would of course be possible to use the machanism above to find the correct points.
+If you want to access all value pairs at a given group, it would of course be possible to use the mechanism above to find the correct points.
 However, :class:`Variogram <skgstat.Variogram>` offers an iterator
 that already does that for you:
 :func:`lag_classes <skgstat.Variogram.lag_classes>`.
 This iterator